xmaemaumeowx/cb_hackathon/README.md

-# 🧶 The Craft Shop - Hackathon Project
+# 🧶 Artistry - The Craft Shop (Hackathon Project)

-This is a responsive e-commerce front-end demo for a fictional shop called **The Craft Shop**, built for a hackathon.
-It features a product gallery, persistent cart system, dark/light mode toggle, and contact form with validation and toast alerts.
+This is a responsive e-commerce front-end demo for a fictional shop called **Artistry - The Craft Shop**, built for Code Blossom hackathon.
+It features a product gallery, persistent cart system, dark/light mode toggle, enhanced header layout, and a contact form with validation and toast alerts.
+This is a project inspired by Colorlib's Cake Shop Theme.

 ---